rdebath/Brainfuck/README.md

   * run -- a direct interpreter -- blisteringly quick too for one without JIT.
   * tcc -- Convert to C and run using LIBTCC -- Is quicker than bf2run ... just.
   * gcc -- Convert to C and run as a shared lib; very quick with -O2.
+  * sh -- Bourne shell without bash extensions, not Unix v7 but later should be fine.
+  * rc -- The Plan9 shell rc(1) using no external programs.
+(Can't input without one though)

   Most are heavily optimised (for Brainfuck) and most work in both 8 bit and the native size of the generated code.
   They have been tested using many of the BF programs from the [Esoteric Files Archive](https://github.com/graue/esofiles/tree/master/brainfuck/src) (And of course tortured!)